srcmaxim/srcmaxim.github.io/content/posts/aws-managed-kafka-featured-and-setup-guide.md

 #### Run application

 An a app we are going to run is a click counter.
-For exmple User1 click on the button.
-Then they will see how many times they clicked.
+For exmple, User1 clicks on the button.
+Then users can see for how many times they clicked.

 ```
-POST localhost:8080/api/v1/click
+POST localhost:8080/click-receiver/api/v1/click

 {
   "name": "User1"
 }

-GET localhost:8081/api/v1/click
+GET localhost:8081/click-counter/api/v1/click

 {
   "User1": 1